Matan Vilnai

 Matan Vilnai (מַתָּן וִילְנָאִי; born 20 May 1944) is an Israeli politician and a former major general in the Israel Defense Forces (IDF).
 A former Knesset member and government minister, he was appointed ambassador to China in 2012.
 Since 2017 Vilnai serves as the president of the Israel-Asia Chamber of Commerce.

 Biography

 Matan Vilnai was born in Jerusalem.
 His father was Prof. Zev Vilnay, a pioneer in the sphere of Israeli geography and Land of Israel studies, from whom he inherited a love of nature and hiking.
-Matan graduated from the Hebrew Reali School in 1962 and was drafted into the Israel Defense Forces, serving in the Paratroopers Brigade and the elite reconnaissance unit Sayeret Matkal.
+Matan graduated from the Hebrew Reali School in 1962 and was drafted into the IDF, serving in the Paratroopers Brigade and the elite reconnaissance unit Sayeret Matkal.
 He holds a B.A. in history from Tel Aviv University.

-Vilnai lives in Mevasseret Zion and is a married with three children.
+Vilnai lives in Mevasseret Zion and is married with three children.